 Using a VPN (Virtual Private Network) can be both a blessing and a curse.
-It’s a trade-off between all the positives of a VPN, such as online security and the ability to access geo-restricted content, and seriously compromising internet speed.
+It’s a trade-off between all the benefits of a VPN, such as online security and the ability to access geo-restricted content, and seriously compromising internet speed.
 Issues with VPN connection speeds are commonplace.
-People often ask, Is it possible to increase my VPN connection speeds?
+Perhaps even you’re wondering if it is possible to increase my VPN connection speeds?

 VPN Connection Speeds | Two Important Components

-It is important, however, to understand the 2 components of VPN connection speeds before exploring the issues that affect these components.
+First, it is important to understand the two primary components of VPN connection speeds before exploring the issues that affect these components.

 - Throughput: This is the amount of data that can be transferred in a specific amount of time.